artainmo/total_perspective_vortex/README.md

 Visualize the data and remove features with no predictive power for the desired output.
 Basically do [general data preparation](https://github.com/artainmo/neural-networks/tree/main#data-preparation--visualization).

 Extract new features from the data.<br>
-For example in the case of EEGs use the power of the signal by frequency.<br>
+For example in the case of EEGs use the power of the signal by frequency and channels/electrodes.<br>
 Or use the [signal's spectrum](#Signal-spectrum) and find it using an algorithm like [fourier transform](#Fourier-transform) or [wavelet transform](#Wavelet-transform).

 ##### Signal spectrum